feiying3360/philipsDcm2Nifti/README.md

 To install the required packages either use easy_install or pip.
 Then install the libraries by getting them from the repositories listed and following the installation instructions.

-Then open a terminal with the correct admin rights.
+No further installation is required.

+Use:

-Change directory to the src folder of this project.
+In order to use the converter, open a terminal, change directory to the src folder of this project.
 And execute the following command:

-python setup.py install
+python dicom2nifti.py

+A help text will be printed explaining how to use this converter.